snehavishwanatha/Generating_sentences_using_Ngrams_Approach/ReadMe.md

 * Install Senna Tagger

 #### Programs -
-* Tokenizing Words, Sentences and on basis on regular expressions
+* Tokenizing Words, Sentences and on the basis on Regular Expressions
 * Bigrams, Trigrams and NGrams
+* Preprocessing text dataset by removing stopwords and using regular expressions
+* Implementing generation of text given a dataset of similar context using NGrams approach
 * Pos tagging using NLTK
 * Pos tagging using Senna Tagger
-* Context free grammer
 * Implementing Eliza ChatBot using Regular expressions and reflections
-* Implementing generation of text given a dataset of similar context using NGrams approach
+* Approach to Sentimental Analysis using Bag of words and Naive Bayes Classifier
+* Context free grammer - Production and Generation
+* Solving Jumbled words to form correct sentence using CFG
 * Identifying NounPhrases in a sentence using Trees and Chunking